Renormalization Group Analysis of Turbulent Hydrodynamics

-As the retarded Green's function of (not only) the diffusion equation is proportional to $\theta(t_2 - t_1)$, this loop is proportional to the seemingly ambiguous quantity $\theta(0)$.
-We will show in a following paragraph how this is solved by a choice of discretization of the functional integral. \end{itemize} To illustrate what the above action actually implies, we integrate out the non-physical fields $f$ and $u$ for a moment.
-Observing that first the integration over $f$, and then the one over $u$ are Gaussian, we can simplify $Z$ to:
+As the retarded Green's function is proportional to $\theta(t_2 - t_1)$, this loop is proportional to the seemingly ambiguous quantity $\theta(0)$. \end{itemize} The appearance of $\theta(0)$ is analogous to the It\={o}-Stratanovich-dilemma, see e.g.\ \cite{zj}.
+In our context, $\theta(0)$ is fixed by the choice of discretisation of the time derivative inside the functional integral.
+For the symmetric (Stratanovich) derivative, one has $\theta(0) = \frac{1}{2}$, while in the pure backward (It\={o}) case $\theta(0) = 0$.